 Ph.D., UCLA, 2008

-(1) How does migration affect the well-being of children who migrate and who are left behind by their parents, and how does the impact vary by the type of migration and across different sociocultural contexts?
+(1) How does migration affect the well-being of children who migrate and who are left behind by their parents?
+How does the impact vary by the type of migration (internal or international migration) and across different sociocultural contexts?

-(2) How do patterns of immigrant selection and assimilation and progress of the second generation vary in the U.S. and Canada, and how are the differences explained by immigration and integration policies?
+(2) How do patterns of immigrant selection and assimilation vary in the U.S. and Canada?
+How are the differences explained by immigration and integration policies?